Learn About Federal Direct Loans

 What are the Types of Undergraduate Federal Direct Loans?

-Note: PLUS loans are available only to a parent of a dependent (as defined by the FAFSA) undergraduate student.
-Parents of independent undergraduate students are not eligible for this loan.
+- Federal Direct Parent PLUS Loan NOTE: this type of loan is only available to a parent of a Dependent (as defined by the FAFSA) undergraduate student.
+Parents of Independent undergraduate students are not eligible for this loan.

 Are there Loan Fees?

 Yes.
 Loan origination fees (which are fees for creating the loan) are deducted from all the loan types listed above prior to disbursement of the loan.
 The loan fee may be different for the type of loan.
-Learn about current loan fees on the Federal Student Aid website.
+Learn about current loan fees here on the Federal Student Aid Loan Webpage.

 How Do I Know if I Meet the Requirements for a Federal Direct Loan?

-In order to qualify for a Federal Direct Loan, a student must first have filed a FAFSA for the current academic year.
-All processes related to the FAFSA must be completed before a loan can be disbursed.
+In order to qualify for a Federal Direct Loan(s), a student must first have filed a FAFSA for the current academic year.
+All processes related to the FAFSA must complete before a loan can be disbursed.

 What is Federal Direct Loan Entrance Counseling?